snphillips/meeting-background-maker-server/README.md

 #### How to Generate Images and Save to AWS

-We generate and edit images then save them to an AWS bucket using the script `preImageProcessing`.
+We generate and edit images then save them to an AWS bucket using the script `backgroundImagePreProcessing`.
 There are more than 200 tags (modernism, angular, textile, color) which themselves have up to 20 images.
 That's a lot of images to process at once, so we've broken down the tags into seven tag arrays (`tagArray1.js`, `tagArray2.js`, `tagArray3.js`).
 I found that by breaking up the tags into smaller groups, it's easier to debug if you encounter errors.

+Navigate into the backgroundImagePreProcessing folder.

-First, edit preImageProcessing to indicate which tagArray you want to process (tagArray1, tagArray2...).
+Edit `backgroundImagePreProcessing.js` to indicate which tagArray you want to process (tagArray1, tagArray2...).
 Update the const `tagArrayToProcess` and `tagArrayTest.forEach(generateImages)`.

+Run the script:

 ```
 node backgroundImagePreProcessing
 ```
+You should see logs in your terminal as each image is processed and turned into a background then saved to AWS.
+You can confirm this step worked by checking if the files are saved in your AWS S3 bucket.

 #### How to Start the Server: 🏁